-UDOT will prepare an EIS to evaluate transportation solutions to improve mobility through the Heber Valley and the operation of U.S. 40 in Wasatch County, Utah.
-The proposed project study area is centered on U.S. 40 from State Route (S.R.)
-32 to its intersection with U.S. 189 (Figure 1).
-The study area expands to include about 1.5 miles west of U.S. 40, 1.5 miles east of U.S. 40, and 1.5 miles south of the intersection of U.S. 40 and U.S. 189.
+UDOT will prepare an EIS to evaluate transportation solutions to improve mobility through the Heber Valley and the operation of US-40 in Wasatch County, Utah.
+The proposed project study area is centered on US-40 from State Route (SR) 32 to its intersection with U.S. Highway 189 (US-189) (Figure 1).
+The study area expands to include about 1.5 miles west of US-40, 1.5 miles east of US-40, and 1.5 miles south of the intersection of US-40 and US-189.

 UDOT initiated an early scoping process in the spring of 2020 to provide information and solicit input.
 During early scoping, UDOT conducted a traffic and safety technical analysis and coordinated with agencies, stakeholders, and the public to identify transportation needs, preliminary alternatives, and potentially significant environmental issues.
 A public early scoping meeting was held on August 27, 2020.
 Based on early scoping, UDOT developed a draft purpose and need statement.
-UDOT published a Notice of Intent (NOI) on May 11, 2021, soliciting comments on the draft purpose and need, the alternatives, and the scope of the NEPA analysis that was developed during early scoping.
-Based on scoping comments, UDOT revised the purpose and need.
-The Purpose and Need Technical Report, an Early Scoping Summary Report, and the Scoping Summary Report are available on the project website at https://hebervalleyeis.udot.utah.gov.
+UDOT published a Notice of Intent (NOI) on May 11, 2021, soliciting comments on the draft purpose and need statement, the alternatives, and the scope of the NEPA analysis that was developed during early scoping.
+Based on scoping comments, UDOT revised the purpose and need statement.
+The Purpose and Need Technical Report (UDOT 2022a), the Early Scoping Summary Report (UDOT 2020), and the Scoping Summary Report (UDOT 2021a) are available on the project website at https://hebervalleyeis.udot.utah.gov.

-The purpose of the Heber Valley Corridor Project is to improve regional and local mobility on U.S. 40 from S.R.
-32 to U.S. 189 and provide opportunities for nonmotorized transportation while allowing Heber City to meet their vision for the historic town center.
-The evaluation of transportation needs in the Heber Valley is focused on U.S. 40 because it is the only principal arterial in the valley.
-The character and function of U.S. 40 changes from a 65-miles-per-hour (mph) limited-access freeway north of town to a 35-mph Main Street in Heber City with signalized intersections.
-Throughput on U.S. 40 is traded for increased access within Heber City's historic core, resulting in congestion and delay.
+The purpose of the Heber Valley Corridor Project is to improve regional and local mobility on US-40 from SR-32 to US-189 and provide opportunities for nonmotorized transportation while allowing Heber City to meet their vision for the historic town center.
+The evaluation of transportation needs in the Heber Valley is focused on US-40 because it is the only principal arterial in the valley.
+The character and function of US-40 changes from a 65-miles-per-hour (mph) limited-access freeway north of Heber City to a 35-mph Main Street with signalized intersections in Heber City.
+These changes decrease throughput on US-40 but increase access within Heber City's historic core, resulting in congestion and delay.